User Guide Sections 261 Through 270

-A "non-covered" Treasury marketable security refers to a security that has been purchased prior to January 1, 2014.
-Treasury bills are considered non-covered Treasury marketable securities and are therefore excluded from reporting.
+A "non-covered" Treasury marketable refers to a Treasury Note or Bond that was purchased prior to January 1, 2014, and an FRN or TIPS that was purchased prior to January 1, 2016.
+Treasury bills are considered non-covered Treasury marketable securities regardless of purchase date and are therefore excluded from reporting.

 Any increase or decrease in the inflation adjusted principal amount of an inflation-indexed debt instrument (other than a Series I U.S. Savings Bond) that occurred while you held the instrument during the year is reported as Original Issue Discount (OID.)
 In general, an inflation-indexed debt instrument is a debt instrument on which the payments are adjusted for inflation and deflation such as Treasury Inflation-Protected Securities (TIPS).
 For more information, please see the IRS Publication 1212, Guide to Original Issue Discount (OID) Instruments.

 - Transfers sent to the same Taxpayer Identification Number listed on your account are excluded from tax liability.
 Note: This rule does not apply to the transfer of TIPS.

 - If a converted savings bond with a Co-Owner registration type is redeemed by the second-named registrant (or grantee), the interest is reported to the grantee.
 (Individual Accounts only).